robertshaw87/ME-dia/README.md

 Creating the login authorization logic was fairly challenging.
 It was a new technology that required a firm grasp on Front-end and Back-end interactions through middle-ware.
 When a new user signs up, the user model actually takes care of most of the authentication by making sure there isn’t already a user with the same name.
 It's when a user tries to login where the logic becomes more interesting.
 Our middleware tries to authenticate the login by checking to make sure that the user exists and then by comparing the encrypted passwords.

 We used the `bcrypt` node package in order to add a hook to the creation of a new `user` to encrypt the password before storing it.
 This way we don't have unencrypted passwords in our database at anytime. `bcrypt` also has the very helpful `compareSync` method that allows us to check whether the user provided password matches our records.
+Once the user logs in, their information becomes available in every request under the key of `user`.

 ## User Recommendations